 Website: Century Casinos

-If you plan on taking family or friends out to Camrose Resort Casino, this venue also has great accomodation.
+If you plan on taking family or friends out to Camrose Resort Casino, this venue also has great accommodations.
 The hotel is the star of the show at this venue, with pet-friendly rooms, free parking, a dedicated spa, a heated indoor pool area with waterslides, and several function halls.
-The casino itself doesn’t have the size of other venues, but does still have a great range of slots and table games.
+The casino itself doesn’t have the size of other venues but does still have a great range of slots and table games.

 Games: Slots, Video Lottery, Blackjack, Roulette, Poker

 Location: 3201 48 Ave, Camrose, AB T4V 0K9

 As per provincial laws, the AGLC lays out and enforces rules to uphold responsible gambling across the province.
 Their most significant output to this effect is their self-exclusion network, which keeps track of players who have opted to be kept out of gaming establishments and activities for the specified period to deal with problem gambling issues.
 This network is continually shared by the AGLC with all gaming outlets in the province to ensure the self-exclusion list is enforced.
 If you think you have a problem with gambling it is important to seek help.
 Alberta Gamblers Anonymous are able to assist with this and you can reach out to them anonymously via www.albertaga.net for contact details and meetings in Alberta.

 Online gambling is legal in Alberta when players gamble on licensed sites, including the local PlayAlberta.ca website.
 All other gambling sites that players can access are based in other provinces or offshore and are part of the grey market.

 All gambling activities in Alberta are regulated by the AGLC or Alberta Gaming, Liquor and Cannabis, the provincial crown corporation overseeing these industries.